kidneys out on the damp shaded tree bark

 Range

-Found throughout the North and South Islands on bark of trees, rocks, and wood in damp, shaded forests.
+Found throughout North and South Islands on bark of trees, rocks, and wood.
 Most common in lowland and montane forests with high rainfall.
 Also found in temperate regions worldwide.

 Endemism